briandunn/dbcode/README.md

 * This is only intended to be used with postgresql.
 Your other db is 💩..

 * Booting into a raw psql connection will not configure your schema search path.
 Do this with the `dbcode` command.

+* Can't be used to manage code in schemas intended for name spacing or permission control.